evendis/flattery/README.md

       push_flattened_values_for :name => :notes
     end

-This will respect the flatten_value settings defined in that target mode (Note in this example).
+This will push changes to Category :name to Notes records (by inference, updating the :category_name value in Notes).

 ### How to push updates to cached values from the source model to a specific cache column name